-• We will be subject to a 100% tax on any "redetermined rents," "redetermined deductions" or "excess interest."
+- We will be subject to a 100% tax on any "redetermined rents," "redetermined deductions" or "excess interest."
 In general, redetermined rents are rents from real property that are overstated as a result of services furnished by a "taxable REIT subsidiary" of our company to any of our tenants.
-Redetermined deductions and excess interest represent amounts that are deducted by our taxable REIT subsidiary for amounts paid to us that are in excess of the amounts that would have been deducted based on arm's length negotiations.
+Redetermined deductions and excess interest represent amounts that are deducted by our taxable REIT subsidiary for amounts paid to us that are in excess of the amounts that would have been deducted based on arm's length negotiations. - We own subsidiaries or interests in entities that are C corporations for U.S. federal income tax purposes, including taxable REIT subsidiaries, the earnings of which are generally subject to U.S. federal corporate income tax.